WokLibCodeClub/breakout/step03-move_the_ball/README.md

 6. Reverse the x velocity if the ball goes off the sides

    Now add two more **if** statements to function update(), one to test if the ball goes off the left edge and one to test if the ball goes off the right edge.
-They will look very similar to the code above but some of the details will be different.
+They will look very similar to the code above but the details will be different.
 In both cases you will want to reverse the x velocity of the ball.
-Test for the values of the ball properties ball.right and ball.left in your if statements.
+Use the properties of the ball called ball.right and ball.left in your if statements.

-   To see an explanation of the coordinate system in Pygame Zero projects look [here](https://github.com/WokLibCodeClub/LetterA/blob/master/Step1-display_letter/window.png)

 7. Testing your code